wichmann-lab/teamproject-photography/README.md

 ### Editing images
 We use the function `photo:quickDevelopAdjustImage(settingName, size)` from the class `LrPhoto` for editing our images.
-The following settings are available for editing with this function:
+The following settings are available for editing with this function : [Features](#features)

 You can find more settings in the Namespace `LrDevelopController`.
 The settings that we have not listed, <b> can not be used </b> within the   `photo:quickDevelopAdjustImage(settingName, size)`.
 If you want more available settings, you have to implement the whole Develop Controller.